 If you are sure that you are playing in the recommended distance, but the problem persists, you might also be getting wireless interference.
-We already touched on the topic in our article about input lag and how to improve mic sound quality, but your connection might be getting interference from other wi-fi signals and even other wireless broadcasts.
+We already touched on the topic in our two articles about input lag and how to improve mic sound quality, but your connection might be getting interference from other wi-fi signals and even other wireless broadcasts.

 This is typical for people living in a cluttered home, surrounded by Smart TVs, computers, and the such.
 Same if everyone is trying to use the Wi-fi at the same time, regardless of how much "internet" they are consuming.
 The RC kart wireless signal might be getting drowned in the wireless noise.